-All proposals submitted to the EAR/IF Program may request up to \$20,000 for Support of Outreach and/or Broadening Participation Activities to engage audiences that otherwise will not have access to the instrumentation and/or data generated and/or to support focused efforts to broaden participation of underrepresented groups in experiential learning using state-of-the-art analytical tools and/or to raise awareness of available geoanalytical capabilities in the U.S. Budgetary requests for such activities may appear over multiple categories on the NSF Budget Form but the total should not exceed \$20,000 (proposals for Support of National or Regional Multi-User Facilities are exempt from this limit).
-The budget justification section should summarize all planned Support of Outreach and/or Broadening Participation Activities expenditures and their total separately from other line
+All proposals submitted to the EAR/IF Program may request up to \$20,000 for Support of Outreach and/or Broadening Participation Activities to engage audiences that otherwise will not have access to the instrumentation and/or data generated and/or to support focused efforts to broaden participation of underrepresented groups in experiential learning using state-of-the-art analytical tools and/or to raise awareness of available geoanalytical capabilities in the U.S. Budgetary requests for such activities may appear over multiple categories on the NSF Budget Form but the total should not exceed \$20,000 (proposals for Community Facility Support are exempt from this limit).
+The Budget Justification section should summarize all planned Support of Outreach and/or Broadening Participation Activities expenditures and their total separately from other line item justifications.